Coolboyrajat/My-Telegram-Bot/README.md

 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
 Separate them by space.
 - `IGNORE_PENDING_REQUESTS`: Ignore pending requests after restart.
 Default is `False`. `Bool`
 - `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not.
 For this to work see [Using Service Accounts](https://github.com/Coolboyrajat/My-Telegram-Bot#generate-service-accounts-what-is-service-account) section below.
 Default is `False`. `Bool`
-- `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index, https://github.com/Coolboyrajat/Responsive-2-Mode-Index-for-Drive
+- `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index , https://github.com/Coolboyrajat/Responsive-2-Mode-Index-for-Drive
 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `5` tasks.
 - `STOP_DUPLICATE`: Bot will check file in Drive, if it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename not file hash, so this feature is not perfect yet).
 Default is `False`. `Bool`
 - `CMD_INDEX`: commands index number.
 This number will added at the end all commands.
+- `UPTOBOX PREMIUM`: Boolean Value.
+Set it `True` if you have a Premium Account and don't want to wait.
+By default it is `False` for free-user with waiting time which require token.
+Remember Premium Account uses different Script to work! .
 - `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds.
 - `EXTENTION_FILTER`: File extentions that won't upload/clone.
 Separate them by space.